-In developing the Pipeline, BluMetric management believes there is significant untapped strategic potential in having the two BluMetric groups working in concert for business development, technical/scientific problem solving and engineering design.
+In developing the Pipeline, BluMetric management believes there is significant untapped strategic potential in having one BluMetric team for business development, technical/scientific problem solving and engineering design.
 Business development has been shown to benefit from intergroup opportunity identification and generation, while client delivery has benefitted from the combined technical and scientific and engineering problem solving expertise of both groups.
 That said, because the fastest growth is originating from the Water Systems group, their Pipeline and Backlog measures are more relevant than Professional Services' to predicting overall corporate growth.
-Consequently, for the time being these measures relate more to Water Systems than the steady revenue line of Professional Services.
+Consequently, for the time being these measures relate more to Water Systems than the steadily growing revenue line of Professional Services.